 There’s a statue in the Swan River which people delight in dressing up

-In the Swan River, specifically on the Crawley Foreshore, stands a bronze statue known as Eliza and she’s one of the strangest of all Perth attractions.
+In the Swan River, specifically on the Crawley Foreshore, stands a bronze statue known as Eliza.
+She’s one of the strangest of all Perth attractions.

-However, it’s not the statue itself which is strange – it’s what the local Perthonalities have chosen to do to her, which makes her presence utterly delightful.
+However, it’s not the statue itself which is odd.
+It’s what the local Perthonalities have chosen to do to her, which makes her presence utterly delightful.

-Unveiled in October 2007, she commemorates the Crawley baths, which were a popular place to swim in the city between 1915 and the 1960’s.
+Unveiled in October 2007, she commemorates the Crawley baths, a popular place to swim in the city between 1915 and the 1960’s.

 It’s well-worth driving out to see what Eliza is getting up to on any given day.